greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_SEQUENCE.html.md

 INSERT INTO distributors VALUES (nextval('idseq'), 'acme');
 ```

-Reset the sequence counter value on the master:
+Reset the sequence counter value on the coordinator:

 ```
 SELECT setval('myseq', 201);